MESSAGE FROM THE FLYERS

 We are continuing to add new American Flyers Apparel to our online store.
 Go to the "shop" tab, then "buy gear" to outfit your family and friends in American Flyers Diving Team Gear!

 MEETS AND COMPETITION

 The Ohio Dive League (ODL) - Must be a current AAU Member - use the club code WW7WYE

-The Ohio Diving League (ODL) season will resume this Fall.
+The Ohio Diving League (ODL) season is well underway.
 Please check the ODL Website for the latest information.
 Scheduled Meets:

 All divers are welcome to participate, no matter what level of experience!
 The cost per meet is $30.
 If you are a Future Flyer, Pre-Travel, or Travel Team diver, you have prepaid for ALL ODL meets.

 PLEASE NOTE: High school divers cannot participate in ODL meets while the high school season is taking place (you can still practice as normal).
 You can participate in the 1st ODL in Canton!

 With the high school season well underway, our divers are already making names for themselves.
 They are performing beyond expectations, and some are breaking long-standing records and gaining coverage in the local media.
 Keep up the good work - we know you will all make yourself, your families, friends, and coaches proud!!!
 You can read more here: